-The Sarabi dog breed (otherwise known as the Persian Mastiff, Iranian Shepherd, and Iranian Mastiff) is a large and bulky dog that is said to hail from Iran.
-More specifically, East Azerbaijan, which is located in the northern parts of Iran.
+The Sarabi dog breed, otherwise known as the Persian Mastiff, Iranian Shepherd, and Iranian Mastiff is a large and bulky dog that is said to originate from Sarab County( where its name was taken) in East Azerbaijan, Iran.

 TABLE OF CONTENTS

 The Sarabi Dog is a Mastiff, which immediately means “big dog” to most people when they hear it.
 This breed is no exception.
 They come from a line of ancient Molossus dogs, that were esteemed for their ferociousness and size in those days.
 Today, they are the national Dogs of Iran.

 On average, the Sarabi can measure between 28 to a whopping 35 inches at the shoulder.
 The weight of the dog will correspond with its height, varying between 120 to around 200 pounds.

 At this size, it’s no wonder they were such an effective deterrent against large predators searching out livestock- even bears.
 Their size also aids in the visuals of a formidable threat to any human intruders.

 These are solid dogs- heavy-boned and not afraid to throw their weight around.
 It’s best to make sure that they get plenty of opportunities to do so, to help keep them in decent shape as they are prone to suffer from obesity without enough exercise.

 Sarabi Dog Colors